-On January 30, 2013, CCL announced it had signed a binding agreement to acquire the Office & Consumer Products and Designed & Engineered Solutions businesses of Avery Dennison Corporation on a debt-free basis for US\$500 million subject to customary closing adjustments and regulatory approvals.
-CCL has arranged committed financing to support this acquisition subject to closing the purchase, which is expected by mid-2013.
-Although management has reasonable confidence, there can be no certainty that this transaction will close within the predicted timeframe and/or with terms announced.
+On January 21, 2014, CCL announced it had signed an agreement to acquire Sancoa and TubeDec, privately owned companies supplying labels and plastic tubes to Home & Personal Care customers in North America.
+The purchase price, including the settlement of financial debts, is US\$71 million subject to customary closing adjustments.
+Closing is expected during the first quarter of 2014; however, there can be no certainty that this transaction will close within the predicted timeframe and/or with the terms announced.